 Daejeon South Korea Travel Guide

-Daejeon goes through four distinct seasons, each providing a different appeal.
+Daejeon experiences four distinct seasons, each providing a different appeal.

-Spring (March-May): Temperatures of 5°C to 20°C. Low precipitation, comfortable humidity.
+Spring (March-May): Temperatures from 5°C to 20°C. Low precipitation, comfortable humidity.
 Cherry blossoms bloom in late March to early April.

 Summer (June-August): Hot and humid, averaging 22°C-30°C, often exceeding 30°C. Monsoon (Jangma) from July to August, with significant rainfall.